rust-lang/book/src/ch17-02-concurrency-with-async.md

 of Rust’s types for message-passing.
 Instead of `std::sync:mpsc::channel`, we will use a `tprl::channel`, for example.

-The `Receiver::recv()` method in the `std` channel blocks until it receives a message.
+The synchronous `Receiver::recv()` method in `std::mpsc::channel` blocks until it receives a message.
 The `trpl::Receiver::recv()` method, by contrast, is an `async` function.
-Instead of blocking, it sleeps until a message is received or the send side of the channel closes.
+Instead of blocking, it waits until a message is received or the send side of the channel closes.
 One other difference with this particular `recv()` implementation is that it returns an `Option` of the type sent over the channel instead of a `Result`.

 We can start by introducing an async version of the multiple-producer, single-consumer channel channel API we used with threads back in Chapter 16.
 The